EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/09_production/README.md

   does.
 Is it redundant?
 - Set up the runtime-configuration pattern (`window.__CONFIG__` substituted at container startup) so the same artifact can be deployed to staging and production.
+You now have the container: add an entrypoint that rewrites the placeholder in `index.html` before nginx starts, and deploy the *same* image twice with two different `API_URL` values.
 Is it worth it for this app?
+- Add a `serve` job to `ci.yml` that runs the step 5bis container and calls `bash docker/verify-serving.sh` against it.
+The serving rules are the one part of this workshop nothing in the pipeline currently tests.
 - Add `treosh/lighthouse-ci-action` with assertions on LCP, CLS and TBT, and make it fail the build.